cboulanger/eventrecorder/readme.md

 tool (such as Puppeteer, Selenium, TestCafé, etc.) on the server, and
 4. an [UI](source/class/cboulanger/eventrecorder/UiController.js) to control
 recording/replaying and loading/saving the generated scripts.

-The event recorder can be added to any application without having to change anything in the application itself, by simply `include`'ing classes in `compile.json/applications`.
-(See [this example](compile.json)).
-Typically, that would be `"cboulanger.eventrecorder.UiController"` and `"cboulanger.eventrecorder.ObjectIdGenerator"`, but it is also possible to use the ID generator and a player without the GUI, or a player with or without GUI if you assign the `qxObjectId`s yourself.

 ## Demos